Skip to main content

 Before you complain

-Before submitting a high hedge complaint, you must seek to resolve the problem direct, including:
+Before submitting a high hedge complaint, you must seek to resolve the problem direct by:

-- Speaking courteously and writing politely to the hedge owner;
+• speaking courteously or writing politely to the hedge owner

-- Allow the hedge owner a reasonable opportunity to address the issues and remedy the harm you perceive.
-If both parties agree that the problem can be settled by mediation your Ward Councillor or another independent party may assist;
+• allowing the hedge owner reasonable opportunity to address the issues and remedy the harm you perceive.
+If both parties agree that the problem can be settled by mediation, your Ward Councillor or another independent party may help.

-- You should keep a record of actions you have taken.
+• keeping a record of actions you have taken

 Advice on how you can try and resolve the matter directly with your neighbour is set out in the government leaflet Over the Garden Hedge.

-If you are considering mediation to try and resolve the problem, mediation services are available from Essex Mediation.
+If you're considering mediation to try and resolve the problem, services are available from Essex Mediation.

 Making a complaint

-The fee payable is £500.
-The payment can either be taken over the phone or via a link to the online payment form
+The fee payable is £670.
+The payment can either be taken over the phone or using our online payment form.

 We will only be able to help where you can show the answer to the following questions is yes.

-- Is the hedge - or the portion causing problems - made up of two or more trees or shrubs?
+• or the portion of hedge causing problems made up of two or more trees or shrubs?

-The Council will only become involved if negotiation with your neighbour has failed and will assess the case, acting as an independent and impartial third party.
-On receipt of the high hedges online complaint form, the Planning Department will carry out a validation check.
+We will only become involved if negotiation with your neighbour has failed and will assess the case, acting as an independent and impartial third party.
+Once you have sent the high hedges online complaint form, the Planning Department will carry out a validation check.

 If the high hedges complaint is validated, it will be logged and acknowledged.
 We will write to the owner of the hedge asking for a site visit, and referring to the legal powers of enforcement.
 A site visit will be carried out to verify whether the high hedge is as defined by legislation, to measure and plot the trees or shrubs in the high hedge and assess the impact of the high hedge.
-The role of the Council is to adjudicate whether the height of the high hedge is in the words of the Anti-Social Behaviour Act 2003 ‘adversely affecting the complainant’s reasonable enjoyment of their property’, and if so what remedial action should be taken or what action is needed to prevent recurrence.
-That action cannot include lowering the hedge to below two metres or removing the hedge.
+Our role is to judge whether the height of the high hedge is, in the words of the Anti-Social Behaviour Act 2003, ‘adversely affecting the complainant’s reasonable enjoyment of their property’, and if so, what remedial action should be taken or what action is needed to prevent recurrence.
+That action can't include lowering the hedge to below two metres or removing the hedge.

 The findings from the site visit and the assessment of the high hedge complaint will be reported and action proposed.

-Government guidance provides detailed information about the matters which the Council are to take into account High Hedge Complaints: Prevention and Cure (paragraphs 5.54 and- 5.104)
+Government guidance provides detailed information about the matters which the Council are to take into account High Hedge Complaints: Prevention and Cure (paragraphs 5.54 and- 5.104), what we will consider when you make a complaint and a booklet to help you assess whether an evergreen hedge is blocking too much daylight.

 Enforcement